-There are many different career options available in nursing, here you will find our nursing career guide.
+There are many different career options available in nursing here.
+You will find our nursing career guide.
 There are several specializations inside each career field.
 Click the title of the career field for information on specific nursing jobs.
 Hopefully, this page will help you decide which career path is right for you.
-Take some time, check it out.
+Take some time, to check it out.

-With the U.S. nursing shortage and the high demand for nurses, academics and research is a crucial part of the nursing field.
-Both of these sectors employ nurses at the upper-level due to the need for advanced understanding of both nursing theory and practice.
+With the U.S. nursing shortage and the high demand for nurses, academics and research are crucial in the nursing field.
+Both of these sectors employ nurses at the upper level due to an advanced understanding of nursing theory and practice.

 Nursing professionals are in demand in academic settings to train new nurses and act as instructors in nursing courses.
 They provide instruction on essential clinical nursing skills and make arrangements for practical experiences in actual medical environments.
-Many nursing professionals working in academics act as the main source for development of knowledge in nursing.
+In addition, many nursing professionals working in academics act as the primary source for developing knowledge in nursing.

 In general, nursing professionals need doctoral training to pursue career opportunities in academics and research.
-Majority of individuals start their careers in entry-level nursing positions and then pursue advanced academic opportunities after gaining significant experience.
+Most individuals start their careers in entry-level nursing positions.
+Then, they pursue advanced academic opportunities after gaining significant experience.

 The nursing field is one of the most in-demand sectors of the health care industry.
-There are a variety of specialties in nursing, including working for the U.S. government.
+Also, there are a variety of specialties in nursing, including working for the U.S. government.
 Nursing professionals who work for the government provide care to diverse patient populations.

-To work for government organizations, nursing professionals must be a citizen of the United States and pass a thorough background check.
+Nursing professionals must be citizens of the United States and pass a thorough background check to work for government organizations.
 The minimum requirement for most government nursing positions is a bachelor’s degree in nursing.
 Potential employees also typically need previous experience in medical settings.
-For some specialized positions, individuals must be qualified for security clearance.
+In addition, individuals must be qualified for security clearance for some specialized jobs.

-Becoming a nurse can lead to a very exciting and rewarding career.
-For women and men who have a strong desire to serve their country, becoming a nurse in the military can be equally as rewarding.
-Let’s take a close look at how to become a military nurse.
+Becoming a nurse can lead to a fascinating and also rewarding career.
+Furthermore, a career as a military nurse can be equally satisfying for women and men who have a strong desire to serve their country.
+So, let’s take a close look at how to become an army nurse.

 Becoming a Nurse in the Military

-To be a nurse in the military, a person must be in the military.
-For people who desire to become an active duty nurse, the process is somewhat longer than other types of military nurses.
+To be a nurse in the military, a person must first be in the military.
+Therefore, the process is somewhat longer for people who desire to become active-duty nurses than other military nurses.

-Most times, to become a military nurse, the military will require a person to already be an actual nurse.
-Afterwards, the person can then complete the following four courses that will adequately prepare them to become a military nurse:
+Most times, to become a military nurse, the military will require a person to be an actual nurse already.
+Afterward, the person can then complete the following four courses that will adequately prepare them to become a military nurse:

 – Psychiatric/Mental Health Nursing